seyramgabriel/CloudSec-Terraform-Project/README.md

 cd openid
 ```

-Modify the provider.tf file, ensure you are using your created bucket and key
+Modify the provider.tf file, ensure you are using your own created bucket and key.

 Modify the variable.tf file to reflect the region of your choice.
-The region should be same as is in your oidc file
+The region should be same as is in your oidc file.

 * Run